google/oboe/docs/FullGuide.md

     }

   3. You should verify the stream's configuration after opening it.
-If you specified sample format, sample rate, or samples per frame they will not change.
+  The following properties are guaranteed.
+However, if these properties are unspecified, a default value will still be set.
+  + mStreamCallback
+  + mFramesPerCallback
+  + mSampleRate
+  + mChannelCount
+  + mFormat
+  + mDirection
+  + mPerformanceMode
+  The following properties may be changed by the underlying stream and should be queried.
+  + mBufferCapacityInFrames
+  + mSharingMode
+  The following properties are only set by the underlying stream.
+They cannot be set.
+  + mFramesPerBurst
+  + mBufferSizeInFrames

+  mDeviceId is respected by AAudio (API level >= 28), but not OpenSLES.
+It can be set regardless.

+  mAudioApi is only a property of the builder, however AudioStream::getAudioApi() can be used to query the underlying API which the stream uses.
+The property set in the builder is not guaranteed, and in general, the API should be chosen by Oboe to allow for best performance and stability considerations.

-  However, sharing mode and buffer capacity might change (whether or not you set them) depending on the capabilities of the stream's audio device and the Android device on which it's running.
+  Since sharing mode and buffer capacity might change (whether or not you set them) depending on the capabilities of the stream's audio device and the Android device on which it's running.
 As a matter of good defensive programming, you should check the stream's configuration before using it.